-- You must fill out the Guardianship General Information form for the Court's internal files. . - You must read these Court-Ordered Instructions and initial each of the 8 boxes in the margins to indicate you understand the italicized points made in the text to the right of each box. - You must sign these Court-Ordered Instructions before the clerk.
-The original will be filed with the Clerk's Office and put in the file; the Court will make a copy for you to keep and refer to as you serve as Guardian. - You must file your Oath your signed and sworn (or affirmed) commitment to "discharge faithfully the duties of guardian."
+- You must fill out the Guardianship General Information form for the Court's internal files. - You must read these Court-Ordered Instructions and initial each of the 13 boxes in the margins to indicate you understand the italicized points made in the text to the right of each box. - You must sign these Court-Ordered Instructions before the Clerk.
+The original will be filed with the Clerk's Office and put in the file; the Court will make a copy for you to keep and refer to as you serve as Guardian. - You must fill out and file your Initial Report on the Condition and Well-Being of the Ward. - You must take and file your Oath your signed and sworn (or affirmed) commitment to "discharge faithfully the duties of guardian."

-3. You must file your bond within 20 days after the Court signs the order granting letters of guardianship.
+2. You must file your bond within 20 days after the Court signs the order granting letters of guardianship.